 Ongoing APR: 14.99% to 25.99% variable, depending on your creditworthiness

 The Blue Cash Everyday® Card from American Express is excellent for shoppers who make a lot of household purchases.
-Cardholders earn 3% cash back at U.S. supermarkets and 2% cash back at U.S. gas stations.
+Cardholders earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 2% cash back at U.S. gas stations.
 Cardholders can also get $150 statement credit after spending $1,000 in purchases on a new card within the first three months of opening an account.

 Annual Fee: $95, waived the first year